 Your basement is the perfect spot for building rooms you may not want in the main house.

-These may be such as your personal gym, a mega-media room, your home office, or even a bar featuring a wine cellar.
+These may include your gym, mega-media room, home office, man cave, or bar featuring a wine cellar.

-No matter what your purpose is for your basement, painting the concrete floors will enhance your overall basement environment.
+No matter what your purpose is, painting and sealing the concrete floors will enhance your overall basement environment.

-But if you desire to get started in a DIY way, you will need to have the right materials and the knowledge about the steps you need to follow.
+Now, if you desire to get started in a DIY way, you will need suitable materials and knowledge about the steps you must follow.
+So, here are they…

-You’ll need the following items to paint your concrete basement floor:
+You’ll need to gather the following items to paint your concrete basement floor:

 - Hand Sander